mediafly/extensions-documentation/extensions.md

 	* "3": On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset.
 Supported on Android, iOS, and Windows8.
 	* "4": No longer sends down mflyInit. mflyInit is deprecated and causes undo burden when content libraries are large, and we plan to deprecate it in the future.
 Supported on Android, iOS and Windows 8.

-* mflyWideScreenSupport: if true, this makes the app aware that the Interactive can handle widescreen second screens (HDMI, Apple TV).
-This is specifically for the case where the Interactive has been designed to be a presentation-worthy UI for second screens.
+* mflyWideScreenSupport: if true, this makes the app aware that the Extension can handle widescreen second screens (HDMI, Apple TV).
+This is specifically for the case where the Extension has been designed to be a presentation-worthy UI for second screens.
 Only available on iOS.

 *Example:*<br>